rage/programming-23/data/part-12/1-functions-as-arguments.md

 </sample-output>

-Anonymous functions can also be used with other built in Python functions besides those used for sorting.
-For example, the `min` and `max` functions also take a keyword argument `key`.
-It is used as the criteria for comparing the items for selecting the minimum or maximum value.
+Anonymous functions can also be used with other built in Python functions, not just those used for sorting.
+For example, the `min` and `max` functions also take a keyword argument named `key`.
+It is used as the criteria for comparing the items when selecting the minimum or maximum value.

 In the following example we are dealing with audio recordings.
 First we select the oldest recording, and then the longest: